antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 }
 ```

-2. The Javascript action can also be used for implementation if-else, this a pretty straight forward you can run javascript and does give us the option to make a something
+__The Javascript action__ can also be used for implementation if-else, this a pretty straight forward you can run javascript and does give us the option to make a something

-3. Using expression if, the expression in Logic Apps can be used in numerous places to help and ease the implementation and simplify complex task that you would like to do.
+__The if expression__, the expression in Logic Apps can be used in numerous places to help and ease the implementation and simplify complex task that you would like to do.
 The if expression works very similar to tanary operator.

 ## The Benchmark
 ### Use Case: Array Processing and Conditional Record Handling